louisheath/nodejs-course/notes.md

 After requiring the package, we use `var app = express();`.
 Mappings and listeners are created via methods of this object.

+Express detects the content type of basic responses.

 ### serving pages

 Request mappings are handled with a callback, which takes two parameters `(req, res)`.
 We can send a page in response as follows: